heiho1/ZapRequests/README.md

 Name your Zap.
 List of tokens you want to include in your Zap.
 Allocation %s for each asset included.
 We would love your feedback, suggestions and contributions!
-Join the conversation on our Telegram: https://t.me/DeFiZap
+Join the conversation on our [Telegram](https://t.me/DeFiZap)